1,000+ Opportunities

 Download Examples of Completed Grant Apps Notice: The Cal-Nev-Ha Children's Fund only accepts grant applications from members of the Kiwanis family in the California-Nevada-Hawaii District of Kiwanis International, and from our established network of partner children's hospitals.
 We apologize that we are unable to fund organizations outside of this scope.

-Based on current listing details, eligibility includes: Partner hospitals in the California, Nevada, and Hawaii District are eligible to receive PTP Hospital Grants for unfunded needs including community outreach, staff training, and medical equipment.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Partner hospitals in the California, Nevada, and Hawaii District are eligible to receive PTP Hospital Grants for unfunded needs including community outreach, staff training, and medical equipment.
+Confirm the full requirements in the official notice before applying.